ypk/hackerrank-techtest/README.md

 ## Capco Technical Test

 This test was hosted on HackerRank.

-Please visit the following links to read more:
+The test was designed to test the following skills:
  - [CSS](README-CSS.md)
  - [React](README-REACT.md)